Hoda Kotb Reacts To The Death Of Author Mary Higgins Clark

 There have been more than 100 million copies of Clark’s publications printed in the United States, with a couple of the most popular ones being Where Are the Children? and A Stranger Is Watching.
 She also co-authored several other works alongside her daughter, Carol Higgins Clark.
 She’s also won numerous literary awards, including the French literary prize Grand Prix de Littérature Policière.
 In addition, she scored the prestigious position of Grand Master of the Edgar Allen Poe Awards by the Mystery Writers of America, as The Inquisitr previously reported.

 It was Clark’s publishing company, Simon & Schuster, that shared the sad news of the writer’s passing on Twitter.
 Her editor, Michael Korda, also released a statement regarding her death.
-He discussed her unique talent as an author and the powerful way she was able to connect with readers always delivering exactly what they wanted in the most suspenseful way possible.
+He discussed her unique talent as an author and the powerful way she was able to connect with readers, always delivering exactly what they wanted in the most suspenseful way possible.

 “Nobody ever bonded more completely with her readers than Mary did.
 She understood them as if they were members of her own family.
 She was always absolutely sure of what they wanted to read — and, perhaps more important, what they didn’t want to read — and yet she managed to surprise them with every book.”